UWPCE-PythonCert/PythonCertDevel/_sources/modules/Debugging.rst.txt

 - May seem obvious, but...
 Read it carefully!
 - What is the error?
 Try reading it aloud.
 - The first place to look is the bottom.
-- More than likely the error is in your code, not established packages.
+- Trace will show the line number and file of exception/calling functions.
-- Sometimes that error was triggered by something else, and you need to look higher.
+- More than likely the error is in your code, not established packages
-- If error at bottom of stacktrace is not helpful, look first for other code of yours in stack.
+  - look at lines in your code mentioned in the stacktrace first
-- Will show the line number and file of exception/calling functions.
+  - Sometimes that error was triggered by something else, and you need to look higher. (probably more than one file in t he stacktrace is your code)

 .. nextslide::